Clapham Parish Design Statement

 What is a Parish Design Statement?

 A Parish (or Village) Design Statement is a set of guidelines which fleshes out the design-related policies in the Neighbourhood Plan, The aim is to help people put together planning applications (or supporting documents for any other developments, such as those covered by 'permitted development') which stand a good chance of acceptance by the National Park Authority.

 Chris Patterson of the South Downs National Park Authority has been providing advice.

 What's happened so far?

 The group identified a set of proposed planning guidelines, based on what residents told us (both in the original Neighbourhood Plan consultation, and in our subsequent parish walks and well attended open meetings).
 Then we conducted a survey of every household in the Parish, to find out what you thought of the proposed guidelines.
 While they were all supported by a significant majority, you did provide some useful suggestions for re-wording or clarification.

 What happens next?

-The working group now needs to complete the supporting text, and ask the Parish Council to approve the full document.
-It will then be formally submitted to SDNPA, and once SDNPA have in turn approved the document (following a period of public consultation), it will officially become part of the Clapham Neighbourhood Development Plan (a 'supplementary planning document').
+The Parish Council will now formally submit the document to SDNPA, and once SDNPA have in turn approved the document (following a period of public consultation), it will officially become part of the Clapham Neighbourhood Development Plan (a 'supplementary planning document').
 SDNPA have a bit of a backlog, but we hope this will happen by early next year.
 This will mean that all the planning guidelines have to be taken into account whenever a planning application is considered; the Parish Council will make sure that SDNPA do so!